How to Navigate Fall Accounting Firm Recruitment for Students

 • Job offers are sent

 This varies across Canada and should be one of the first items you look into so you don’t miss any opportunities.
-Your local CPA Chapter, accounting student clubs, or post-secondary institute’s Co-Op Office can be a great resource in finding the majority of this information.
+Here are some resources you could use to find the majority of this information:

 Generally speaking, accounting firms hire in the spring and/or fall for positions that will start the following calendar year.
 At Crowe MacKay, and most other large to medium-sized firms, start dates are typically September or January for full-time students and January or May for many co-op positions.

-Know that dates can vary from one organization to the next so be sure to get the right information about the firm(s) you’re interested in.
+Know that dates can vary from one organization to the next so be sure to do your research to get the right information about the firm(s) you’re interested in.

 Networking-556x312